Back to Posts

 International Considerations for U.S. Businesses

 For companies operating internationally or serving customers in multiple jurisdictions, the EU AI Act represents a critical compliance consideration.
 The Act's extraterritorial reach means that U.S. companies offering AI products or services to EU customers must comply with EU requirements, regardless of where the company is based.
-This is particularly relevant for defense contractors with NATO partners, healthcare providers serving international patients, and technology companies with European operations.
+This is particularly relevant for defense contractors with NATO partners, health care providers serving international patients, and technology companies with European operations.

 The EU's phased implementation timeline, with major milestones in 2025, 2026, and 2027, means businesses should begin compliance planning now rather than waiting for U.S. federal action.
 Companies already familiar with GDPR compliance will find some conceptual overlap, though the AI Act introduces entirely new categories of requirements around risk management, transparency, and prohibited uses.